Django Messages Framework

 # TODO: Record the vote (choice)

-messages.success(request, "Your choice successfully recorded.
-Thank you.")
+messages.success(request, "Your choice was successfully recorded.")

 return redirect('polls:results')